 Expressive Arts and Design

-While planning and delivering activities in these 7 areas, we are also observing how children approach school life and we are supporting their development in the characteristics of effective learning, identified as:
+While planning and delivering activities across these 7 areas, we are also observing how children approach school life and we are supporting their development in the characteristics of effective learning, identified as:

 Playing and Exploring